intrbiz/intrbiz-blog-content/posts/open-source/snmp-ib/about-snmp-ib.md

 # About SNMP-IB

 SNMP-IB is a minimalist non-blocking asynchronous SNMP V1, V2c and V3 client implementation.
-It only implements enough to be able to pull information from things.
+It implements enough to be able to query information from things and receive traps from things.

-I started writing this as a way to get to understand SNMP better, I figured it calls its self simple it can't be that hard.
-To an extent getting version 2c implemented was simple - I had a working implementation after an evenings work.
+I started writing SNMP-IB as a way to get to understand SNMP better, I thought: it calls its self simple it can't be that hard.
+To an extent getting version 2c implemented was simple, I had a working implementation after an evenings work.
 Version 3 took a little longer, mainly getting my head around the bat shit crazy design by committee which is version 3.
 I'll post a bit more on this some time.